Libardo1/BioinformaticsPracticals/src/chapter1.rst

     > help("log10")

-When you use the help() function, a box will pop up with information about the function that you asked for help with.
+When you use the help() function, a box or webpage will pop up with information about the function that you asked for help with.

 If you are not sure of the name of a function, but think you know